The Guide to Rapid Prototyping Techniques: 3D printing, CNC-machining and casting

-If there is something that just comes with experiences, it’s to pick the right manufacturing methods for the state of your project.
+If there is something that just comes with experience, it’s to pick the right manufacturing methods for your project when it comes to product development.
 To be even more honest, our sales team gets a lot of calls from companies or individuals ready to choose 3D printing over other production methods because they lack the knowledge on what other techniques can do and for what prices.
 We figure out that making a list of the different ways to quickly get your parts to life might be useful to help you choose the best way to build your prototype.
 3D printing can do a lot, but it’s not the solution for everything.
 Let’s get started.

 - What’s the overall quality of the prototype and the complexity of the part?

 - Do I need any specific material properties?